juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 }
 ````

-To get the value `ids:offeredResource` at `ids:catalog` that provides a list of available resources
-that are
-offered by the data provider.

-The URI at e.g. `"@type":"ids:Resource", "@id":"https://w3id.org/idsa/autogen/resource/a3d79eb3-328b-408e-b1b5-93c0459d98c4"`
-is needed for further requests.

 ### Step 2: Request Metadata

 To request the metadata of a specific catalog, resource, representation, artifact, or contract, use